salesforcecli/sf-plugins-core/messages/messages.md

 The specified org %s is not a Dev Hub.

-# flags.targetOrg.description
+# flags.targetOrg.summary

-Username or alias of the target org
+Username or alias of the target org.

-# flags.targetDevHubOrg.description
+# flags.targetDevHubOrg.summary

-Username or alias of the Dev Hub org
+Username or alias of the Dev Hub org.

 # flags.apiVersion.description